SuperOfficeDocs/superoffice-docs/user-guide/en/request/tags.md

 ---
-uid: help-en-ticket-tags
+uid: help-en-request-tags
-title: ticket tags
+title: Using tags in requests
-description: ticket tags
+description: Using tags in requests
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Service